Tainted\\Coders

 }

-Later, perhaps in some other system we can access this resource:
+Which makes them much easier to access in some other system we can access this resource.

 fn spawn_car(car: Res<CarAssets>, mut commands: Commands) {